 Dental Bridges in Colorado Springs

 A bridge is one of the few options that you have when deciding how to deal with a missing tooth or teeth.
-The replacement of your missing tooth/teeth is necessary in order to maintain proper mouth function.
+A tooth replacement for your missing tooth/teeth is necessary in order to maintain proper mouth function.
 Tooth loss can affect the way you eat, speak, and the alignment of other teeth in your mouth.

 Types of Bridges